 - Directed By: Pierre Morel

 - Written By: Don MacPherson, Pete Travis, Sean Penn

 - Cast: Sean Penn, Idris Elba, Javier Bardem

 |Budget: $40 million||Financed by: StudioCanal; Anton Capital Entertainment; ICAA; ICEC|

 |Domestic Gross: $10,664,749||Overseas Gross: $13,512,388|

-The Gunman went into production with a budget at about $50 million and after an 18% tax incentive from Spain, the budget was reported at $40 million.
-StudioCanal fully financed The Gunman and pre-sold the hot title very well at Cannes in 2013, selling out almost every market.
-Buyers also viewed the project as a potential franchise.
+StudioCanal pre-sold the hot project very well at Cannes in 2013, selling out almost every market.
+Buyers also viewed The Gunman as a potential franchise.
 Open Road (owned by theater chains Regal and AMC) acquired US rights at Cannes in 2014 and committed to a wide release and a hefty P&A spend.
 The Gunman was first dated for February 20 and then shifted to March 20 opening as counter-programming to The Divergent Series: Insurgent.

 StudioCanal distributed the film in the UK to a terrible $1.3 million and they also distributed in Australia to a disastrous $402,055.
 The Gunman opened in France through StudioCanal and tanked with $1.1 million.
 The Gunman pulled in just $13.5 million from its overseas release, across numerous distributors who overpaid for the film.